dexys_title.jpg

 dexys_2003.jpg

 Eventually in 2003 Dexys Midnight Runners did return with two new tracks (updated versions of "Manhood" and "My Life In England") and an almost entirely new line-up for a critically acclaimed tour of Britain and Scandanavia, entitled "To Stop The Burning".
 Alongside Rowland and former Midnight Runners, Mick Talbot and Pete Williams (this time featuring as a joint lead vocalist), violinist Lucy Morgan, guitarist Neil Hubbard, bass player Julian Crampton, drummer Crispin Taylor, keyboard man Volker Janssen and ex-Bureau trombonist Paul Taylor made up the latest incarnation of Dexys Midnight Runners.
-An almost inevitable hiatus has followed this flurry of activity with constant rumours that new material is in the pipe-line which will see Dexys return once more.
-These rumours seemed to be confirmed when Kevin Rowland announced on Radio 2 that Dexys were back in the studio working on a new album in June 2005 but so far all that has emerged is the demo entitled "It's OK, Johanna" featured on Kevin Rowland's new 'My Space' webpage.
+An almost inevitable hiatus followed this flurry of activity with constant rumours that new material was in the pipe-line which would see Dexys return once more.
+These rumours seemed to be confirmed when Kevin Rowland announced on Radio 2 that Dexys were back in the studio working on a new album in June 2005 but all that emerged at the time was a demo entitled "It's OK, Johanna" which featured on Kevin Rowland's 'My Space' webpage.

 news_link.jpg